Influence of ambient temperature on cavitation bubble dynamics: Spherical bubble dynamics

 \subsection{Experimental observations}

-We conducted extensive experiments under the ambient temperature range of 23 to 90 $^\circ \text{C}$ in an infinite medium.
+We conducted extensive experiments under the ambient temperature range of 23 to 90 $^\circ \mathrm{C}$ in the free field.
 The results from three representative experiments, each conducted at different ambient temperatures $T$, are illustrated in Figures \ref{fig:frameforfree}(a–c).
-Figure \ref{fig:frameforfree}(a) shows the expansion (frame 1-2), collapse (frame 3-4), rebound (frame 5), and fragmentation (frame 6) of a bubble at room temperature ($T = 23^\circ \text{C}$).
-The bubble maintains two cycles of nearly spherical oscillations with a maximum radius of 11.1 mm.
-Using the method described in $\S$ \ref{sec:theory}, we determine the minimum pressure inside the bubble (at about $t = 1.06$) to be approximately 11,000 Pa.
+Figure \ref{fig:frameforfree}(a) shows the expansion (frame 1-2), collapse (frame 3-4), and rebound (frame 5) of a bubble at room temperature ($T = 23^\circ \text{C}$).
+The bubble maintains nearly spherical oscillations, with a maximum radius of 11.4 mm, collapsing to a non-dimensional minimum radius $R_{min}/R_{max}$ of about 0.14.
+Using the method described in $\S$ \ref{sec:2.2}, we determined the minimum pressure inside the bubble (at the non-dimensional time $t \approx 1.02$) to be approximately 11,000 Pa.

-Figure \ref{fig:frameforfree}(b) illustrates representative moments from the experiment conducted at $T = 50^\circ \text{C}$, and the corresponding saturated vapor pressure is about 12,000 Pa.
-Compared to the room temperature experiment under the same discharge voltage (Figure \ref{fig:frameforfree}(a)), the maximum bubble radius $R_{max}$ increases to approximately 12.9 mm (Frame 2).
-Subsequently, the bubble undergoes a spherical collapse with lower intensity, retaining a normalized radius $R_{min}/R_{max}$ of about 0.23 at the end of the first collapse phase (Frame 4).
-Notably, during the rebound phase, the bubble deviates from a spherical shape due to the influence of Rayleigh-Taylor instability \citep{frost1986effects, brennen2002fission}(Frame 5), which results in a rough and opaque surface of the bubble.
-The estimated minimum pressure inside the bubble is approximately 19,200 Pa, which is about twice that in the first experiment.
+Figure \ref{fig:frameforfree}(b) illustrates representative moments from the experiment conducted at $T = 50^\circ \text{C}$, and the corresponding saturated vapour pressure is about 12,000 Pa.
+Compared to the room temperature experiment under the same discharge voltage (Figure \ref{fig:frameforfree}(a)), the maximum bubble radius $R_{max}$ increases to approximately 13.1 mm (frame 2).
+Subsequently, the bubble undergoes a spherical collapse with lower intensity, retaining a normalised minimum radius $R_{min}/R_{max}$ of about 0.19 at the end of the first collapse phase (frame 4).
+Notably, during the rebound phase, the bubble deviates from a spherical shape due to the influence of Rayleigh-Taylor instability \citep{frost1986effects, brennen2002fission}, which results in a rough and opaque surface of the bubble (frame 5).
+The estimated minimum pressure inside the bubble is approximately 21,000 Pa, which is about twice that in the first experiment.